ggeroulas/AIP1/README.md

 	the users.
 Any other data should be considered stateless and should have no association external from that session.

 	* The output of the application should be routed to the console for monitoring of the behaviour of the application.
-	Logs should also be stored in a file database so that any errors or inconsistencies can be tracked.

 	* Commit messages must be meaningful and specific to the iteration being pushed to the code repository.